Every poker player is familiar with it. But almost no poker player can avoid it.

 We know it as "Tilt."
 And it's one of the most destructive - and mysterious - phenomenons in the poker world.

-In this new four-part series we'll explore the reasons for it, forms of it and the consequences of one of the most common leaks in poker.
+Here we'll explore the reasons for it, forms of it and the consequences of one of the most common leaks in poker.

 Importantly, we'll also tell you just what you can do to fix it.

-A Story You Might Have Heard Before
+A Tilt Story You've Heard Before

 Our hero is a regular No-Limit Hold'em player.
 He plays cash games and is currently going through a difficult phase.